 What is baksheesh?
 When is it appropriate, and when is it a scam?
-Here’s our take on the common practice.
+Here’s our complete guide on what baksheesh is, and when you should or shouldn’t pay.

 Baksheesh makes the world go round.